PierreSenellart/provsql/doc/TODO/safe-query-optimisation-plan.md

 - `probability_evaluate`, `shapley`, `banzhaf`: tag is ignored (work with Boolean expressions).
-- Compiled semirings for which no homomorphsim from Boolean functions
+- Compiled semirings for which no homomorphism from Boolean functions
-  exist: refuse
-  with a clear error when the tag is set, naming the GUC as the cause.
+  exists: refuse with a clear error when the tag is set, naming the GUC as the cause.
-- Custom semirings via `provenance_evaluate`: cannot be statically classified; emit a warning when the tag is set, and rely on the user to know what they are doing.
+- Custom semirings via `provenance_evaluate`: the PL/pgSQL fallback
+  has no `assumed_boolean` arm, so calling it on a tagged circuit errors with the generic "use compiled semirings instead" message.
+  (The original intent was a one-shot warning that lets the user proceed under their own responsibility; that path is not implemented and a real warning hook would need to live closer to the dispatcher.)

 The tag is the safety mechanism for the user-facing promise.
 The GUC on its own would let a user toggle Boolean mode, run a query, toggle it back off, and then evaluate a non-absorptive semiring on the resulting circuit with no signal that something is wrong.
 The tag prevents that.
-(Or add to the custom semiring interface a Boolean)

 ## 5. Soundness conditions, restated